stelligent/honolulu_jenkins_cookbooks/README.md

 * Click the "admin" link
 * Click "configure"
 * Punch in your new password in the password fields and click save.

+Once you are in, you can run the *become-production-jenkins* job which will setup Route53 to point the provided domain to the Jenkins ELB.

 Updating Jenkins Configuration
 ==============================